Getting started with OneDrive

 OneDrive is your file storage in the cloud for all information related to your work or studies at the University.
 It’s available to all members of the University for the duration of your studies or employment.

 The great thing about OneDrive is you can access your files and Office documents from anywhere on any device.
 However, once you leave the University, your OneDrive will be closed down.
-You must not store personal files which are not related to your work or studies on your University OneDrive.

 Why use OneDrive